-As stated in Chapter 1, Nebraska spent nearly \$8 billion of General Funds, Federal Funds, and Cash Funds combined in FY 10-11.
-Federal sources accounted for more than one of every three dollars spent by the state, and Cash Funds made up one of every five dollars.
+As stated in Chapter 1, Nebraska spent nearly \$8 billion of General Funds, Federal Funds, and Cash Funds combined in FY 11-12.
+Federal sources accounted for more than one of every three dollars spent by the state, and Cash Funds made up more than one of every five dollars.

-The General Fund is the largest piece of the budget - \$3.3 billion in FY 10-11 - and because it is at the heart of state budget debates, it will be discussed here in the most detail.
-Half of all General Fund dollars were spent on education, and another third on health and human services (Figure 2), together making up the vast majority of the budget.
+The General Fund is the largest piece of the budget - \$3.4 billion in FY 11-12 - and because it is at the heart of state budget debates, it will be discussed here in the most detail.
+Almost half of all General Fund dollars were spent on education, and more than one-third on health and human services (Figure 2), together making up the vast majority of the budget.
 It's worth noting, however, that different services rely on different mixes of General, Cash, and Federal Funds.
-Medicaid and Children's Health (also known as CHIP 8), for example, receive almost two-thirds of their funding from federal sources.
+Medicaid and Children's Health (also known as CHIP 8), for example, receive more than 60 percent of their funding from federal sources.

-In contrast, 93 percent of transportation spending comes from Cash Funds.
+In contrast, 95 percent of transportation spending comes from Cash Funds.
 Historically these Cash Funds have come mainly from gas and motor vehicle taxes, so that funding for roads has come from those who use them most.
 This will change beginning in FY 13-14 when a portion of the sales tax is re-directed from the General Fund to roads funding.
-This will increase total transportation spending, and since the additional funding is from a tax not related to the use of roads, it will also change how spending on roads has traditionally been funded.9
+This will increase total transportation spending, and since the additional funding is from a tax not related to the use of roads, it will also change how spending on roads has traditionally been funded.

-Figure 2: Education, Health Care Top Spending General Fund Expenditures, FY 10-11
+Figure 2: Education, Health Care Top Spending General Fund Expenditures, FY 11-12